llvm/llvm-zorg/premerge/architecture.md

 This document describes how the GCP based presubmit infra is working, and explains common maintenance actions.

----
-NOTE: As of today, only Googlers can administrate the cluster.
----

 ## Overview

 Presubmit tests are using GitHub workflows.
 Executing GitHub workflows can be